rachmadaniHaryono/awesome-django/README.md

 * [django-blog-zinnia](https://github.com/Fantomas42/django-blog-zinnia) -  Simple yet powerful and really extendable application for managing a blog within your Django Web site.
 * [puput](https://github.com/APSL/puput) - A Django blog app implemented in Wagtail.
+* [django-pagedown](https://github.com/timmyomahony/django-pagedown) - A django app that allows the easy addition of Stack Overflow's "PageDown" markdown editor to a django form field, whether in a custom app or the Django Admin
 * [django-blog-it](https://github.com/MicroPyramid/django-blog-it) - complete customizable and ready to use blog with one click installer.

 ## Boilerplate